cccbr/runningatower/content/docs/buildingateam/_index.md

  - Social Secretary.
 Looks after the non-ringing events.
 {{</hint>}}

 If there are a number of ringers attached to the tower, it is a good idea to engage as many members as possible.
-There are plenty of roles which may be used e.g., Deputy, Secretary, Steeple Keeper, Instructor, Conductor, Librarian.
-Roles, especially deputy, instructor and conductor should not undermine the authority of the tower captain or raise expectations of future election to tower captain
+There are plenty of additional roles which may be used e.g., Deputy, Secretary, Instructor, Conductor, Librarian.
+Roles, especially deputy, instructor and conductor should not undermine the authority of the tower captain or raise expectations of future election to other posts.

 ### Bell Fund

 If tower funds are held in a PCC restricted bell fund, that should be reviewed.
-The bellringers (not the PCC) should have the ability to amend the restrictions at the AGM by a majority vote.
+The bellringers (not the PCC) should have the ability to amend the restrictions at their AGM by a majority vote.

 ### Calendar